-When I look at sgnor moun (Cambodian chicken soup), or sgnor trey, its simple ingredients is a reminder of this dark history.
+When I look at sgnor moun (Cambodian chicken soup), or sgnor trey (Cambodian fish soup), its simple ingredients is a reminder of this dark history.
 But more than that, it is also a reminder of our resilience, our endurance, and our strength in the face of insurmountable struggles.

-This recipe calls for fresh asian herbs, and depending on the type of herbs you use, the flavour slightly changes.
-I love experiment with different types of herbs, but my favourite that I love to use for this recipe are thai sweet basil, coriander, mint, culantro, and green onion.
+This recipe calls for fresh Asian herbs and depending on the type of herbs you use, the flavour slightly changes.
+I love to experiment with different types of herbs, but my favourite that I love to use for this recipe are Thai sweet basil, coriander, mint, cilantro, and green onion.

 Khmer Food Recipe: Cambodian Lime and Fish Soup (Sngor Chou Trey).
 A light and simple soup recipe served with fresh Asian herbs.

 - 1 whole mud fish, cat fish or tilapia

 - 1 stalk of lemongrass crushed, and tied

 - 1 brown onion

 - 4 tablespoon lime juice